-9 UN (2018) UN Support Plan for the Sahel Working Together for a Prosperous and Peaceful Sahel [Online].
+UN (2018) UN Support Plan for the Sahel Working Together for a Prosperous and Peaceful Sahel [Online].
 Available at: English Summary Report O.pdf (un.org)

-10 AfDB, 2021.
+AfDB, 2021.
 African Economic Outlook 2021 From Debt Resolution to Growth: The Road Ahead for Africa (p.10, p.18)

-11de Coning and Krampe (2020) Multilateral cooperation in the area of climate-related security and development risks in Africa.
+&lt;sup>11de Coning and Krampe (2020) Multilateral cooperation in the area of climate-related security and development risks in Africa.
 Oslo: NUPI.
 Available at: NUPI Report 4 2020 deConingKrampe 0.pdf (reliefweb.int)

-community resilience to shocks and stresses in the region.
-With a focus on vulnerable populations, the Regional Resilience Strategy for West Africa aims to provide a short, medium- and long-term strategic and programmatic framework that suggests prioritized needs and mechanisms for coordinating action that can anticipate, prepare for, respond to, recover from and withstand shocks and stresses at regional, national and community level.
+Resilience Strategy for West Africa aims to provide a short, medium- and long-term strategic and programmatic framework that suggests prioritized needs and mechanisms for coordinating action that can anticipate, prepare for, respond to, recover from and withstand shocks and stresses at regional, national and community level.